AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## The Manichaeans.

-The Manichaeans, followers of Mani, were a considerable sect that had a following over a large part of Christendom from AD 277 to 500.
-Eusebius is very bitter in describing the sect and its founder. \"He was a madman,\" and his \"ism, patched up of many faults and impious heresies, long since extinct.\" Socrates calls it \"a kind of heathenish Christianity,\" and says it is composed of a union of Christianity with the doctrines of Empedocles and Pythagoras.
+The Manichaeans, followers of Mani, were a considerable sect that had a following over a large part of Christendom from 277 to 500 AD.

+Eusebius is very bitter in describing the sect and its founder.
+"He was a madman," and his "ism, patched up of many faults and impious heresies, long since extinct."

+Socrates calls it "a kind of heathenish Christianity," and says it is composed of a union of Christianity with the doctrines of Empedocles and Pythagoras.

 Lardner quotes the evident misrepresentations of Eusebius and Socrates and exposes their inaccuracies.
 A large amount of literature was expended on some of their doctrines, but not on their denial of endless torment.
-In fact, Didymus the Blind, as well as Augustine, seems to have opposed their errors, though the \"merciful doctor\" gives them, as Lardner says, \"no hard names,\" while the father of Calvinism treats them with characteristic severity, ignoring what he himself acknowledges elsewhere, that for eight or nine years he accepted their tenets.
-Referring to the vile practices and doctrines with which they are charged, Lardner says: \"The thing is altogether incredible, especially when related of people who by profession were Christians; who believed that Jesus Christ was a perfect model of all virtues; who acknowledged the reasonableness and excellence of the precepts of the Gospel, and that the essence of religion lies in obeying them.\" The consensus of ancient authorities proves the Manichaeans to have been an unpopular but reputable Christian sect.
+In fact, Didymus the Blind, as well as Augustine, seems to have opposed their errors, though the "merciful doctor" gives them, as Lardner says, "no hard names," while the father of Calvinism treats them with characteristic severity, ignoring what he himself acknowledges elsewhere, that for eight or nine years he accepted their tenets.

+Referring to the vile practices and doctrines with which they are charged, Lardner says: "The thing is altogether incredible, especially when related of people who by profession were Christians; who believed that Jesus Christ was a perfect model of all virtues; who acknowledged the reasonableness and excellence of the precepts of the Gospel, and that the essence of religion lies in obeying them."
+The consensus of ancient authorities proves the Manichaeans to have been an unpopular but reputable Christian sect.

 Mani was a Persian, a scholar, and a Christian.
-Beginning his debate with Archelaus, he says: \"I, brethren, am a disciple and an apostle of Jesus Christ;\" and he and his followers everywhere claim to be disciples of our Lord.
+Beginning his debate with Archelaus, he says: "I, brethren, am a disciple and an apostle of Jesus Christ;" and he and his followers everywhere claim to be disciples of our Lord.
 Among their dogmas, was one that denied endless existence to the devil, who was then considered to be almost the fourth person in the popular Godhead, --- they repudiated the resurrection of the body and clearly taught universal restoration.
 Lardner quotes Mani in his dispute with Archelaus, as saying: "All sorts of souls will be saved, and the lost sheep will be brought back to the fold."
-And after quoting their adversaries as stating that the Manichaeans taught the eternity of hell torments, Lardner says, quoting Beausobre: \"All which means no more than a privation of happiness, or a labor and task, rather than a punishment.
+And after quoting their adversaries as stating that the Manichaeans taught the eternity of hell torments, Lardner says, quoting Beausobre: "All which means no more than a privation of happiness, or a labor and task, rather than a punishment.
 Indeed it is reasonable to think the Manichaeans should allow but very few, if any, souls to be lost and perish forever.
-That could not be reckoned honorable to the Deity, considering how souls were sent into matter.\"[^289] Lardner is certainly within bounds when he says: \"But it is doubtful whether they believed the eternity of hell torments.\"
+That could not be reckoned honorable to the Deity, considering how souls were sent into matter."[^289] Lardner is certainly within bounds when he
+says: "But it is doubtful whether they believed the eternity of hell torments."

-The astonishing way in which, as Wendell Phillips once said, \"what passes for history,\" is written, may be seen in Professor William G. T.
+The astonishing way in which, as **Wendell Phillips** once said, "what passes for history," is written, may be seen in Professor **William G.
-Shedd\'s \"History of Christian Doctrine.\" He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless....
+T. Shedd**\'s *History of Christian Doctrine*.
+He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless....
 The only exception to the belief in the eternity of future punishment in the ancient church